 \subsection{Technical Background}

-\Paragraph{Conventional Radio Reception} Conventional radio receivers consist of several fundamental components.
-Here, we provide a brief overview of one simplistic architecture, as illustrated in \autoref{fig:receiver:ideal}.
-The receiver uses an \emph{antenna} to capture radio signals from the air and convert them into electrical signals.
-The received signal is amplified by a \emph{\ac{LNA}} to improve sensitivity.
-A \emph{mixer}, driven by a \emph{local oscillator}, shifts the frequency of the received \ac{RF} signal, enabling frequency translation to an intermediate frequency or baseband.
+\Paragraph{Conventional Radio Reception} Conventional radio receivers, such as the direct conversion architecture shown in~\autoref{fig:receiver:ideal}, consist of several fundamental components.
+An \emph{antenna} captures radio signals from the air and converts them into electrical signals which are then amplified by a \emph{\ac{LNA}} to improve sensitivity.
+A \emph{mixer}, driven by a \emph{local oscillator}, shifts the frequency of the received \ac{RF} signal to an intermediate frequency or baseband.
 A \emph{band-select filter} removes out-of-band signals before the signal is digitized by an \emph{\ac{ADC}}.
-The digitized signal is then processed through \emph{digital signal processing}, allowing software-defined reception~\cite{goldsmithWirelessCommunications2005}.
-Modern receiver designs can also perform frequency translation and filtering entirely in the digital domain, for example, through direct-RF sampling where the output of the LNA is digitized directly.
+Then, \emph{digital signal processing} enables software-defined reception~\cite{goldsmithWirelessCommunications2005}.
+Modern receiver designs can also perform frequency translation and filtering entirely in the digital domain through direct-RF sampling where the output of the \ac{LNA} is digitized directly.